Central Coast United FC

 Central Coast United FC, is a semi-professional soccer club, based and located on the Central Coast of New South Wales.
-As of the 2022 season, the club's senior teams compete in the NSW League One competitions and the clubs youth team compete in NSW League Two competitions.
+For the 2024 season, the club's senior teams will compete in the NSW League Two competitions and the clubs youth team will compete in NSW League Three competitions.

 Senior team history

 In 2017, the club applied and was granted a licence to compete under from the start of the 2018 season.

 In both the 2018 and 2019 season, Club Captain Daniel McFarlane won NSW State League Player of the Year.

 In the club's first season they narrowly lost out on promotion by a single point, an incredible achievement in their first season.
 The club emphatically bounced back to secure the Grand Final Championship with a victory over Bankstown United.
-The 2019 season saw Central Coast United again be successful as in July 2019, the club secured promotion to National Premier Leagues NSW 3 with a 3-1 victory over Prospect United in their 2nd ever season.
+The 2019 season saw Central Coast United again be successful as in July 2019, the club secured promotion to National Premier Leagues NSW 3 with a 3–1 victory over Prospect United in their 2nd ever season.
 Another marvellous achievement was set as the 2019 season for Central Coast United as it was declared the most successful Central Coast side in history due to the Under 15s, 16s, 18s, 20s and the 1st Team all outright winners of the league.

 The 2022 season saw even more success for the club as it gained promotion to the NSW League One competition after a 1–1 draw with Canterbury Bankstown on 16 July 2022.
+However, the club only lasted a solitary season in League One, being relegated in 2023 back to NSW League Two, finishing 10 points off second last placed Mounties Wanderers FC.

+Association with Central Coast Mariners

+In 2023, Central Coast Mariners and Central Coast United renewed their relationship as the official feeder club to Central Coast Mariners.